Search Results

 Jeffery Schloss, Ph.D., founding director of the Division of Genome Sciences, is embarking on a new journey: retirement.

-… … After an extraordinary career at the National Human Genome Research Institute (NHGRI), Jeffery Schloss, Ph.D., founding director of the Division of Genome Sciences, is embarking on a new … from a successful career that included leading NHGRI's DNA Sequencing Technology Development Program.
-He also aided in …
+… After an extraordinary career at the National Human Genome Research Institute (NHGRI), Jeffery Schloss, Ph.D., founding director of the Division of Genome Sciences, is embarking on a new journey: retirement. … A public servant at the National Institutes of Health (NIH) for 24 years, Dr. Schloss retires from a …

 Talking Glossary